rajatsharma/dotfiles/README.md

 rm -rf .config/fish
 ```

-_Note: For now only packages are configured using this.
-All the configuration files for the shell are downloaded from my [dotfiles](https://github.com/rajatsharma/dotfiles).
+_Note: For now, this derivation only configures packages and downloads all the shell configurations from my [dotfiles](https://github.com/rajatsharma/dotfiles).
 In the future, all those files will be moved to this repository._

 [![MIT License](https://img.shields.io/badge/license-MIT-black.svg?style=flat-square)](/LICENSE)